warpedcodemonkey/aftp-demo/README.md

 ```

 ## Cleanup
-Execute `sls remove` from the src directory.
+Execute `remove_all.sh dev` from the src directory.

 ## Notes:
-	This was done in a hurry.
-	Other things to include would be a CodePipeline that would use CodeBuild to fire off the serverless commands to update the stacks when code is pushed to a repo.
+..* Other things to include would be:
+....* CodePipeline that would use CodeBuild to fire off the serverless commands to update the stacks when code is pushed to a repo.
+....* Put API Gateway behind a CloudFront distribution.
+....* Automated testing using Jest or another framework.
+Javascript isn't my strongest language, but decided to learn it tonight.
-	Try putting in the wrong url for the test jar.
+..*Try putting in the wrong url for the test jar.